temporalio/documentation/docs-src/clusters/how-to-remove-a-custom-search-attribute-key.md

 ---

 To remove a Search Attribute key from your self-hosted Temporal Cluster Visibility store, use the command `tctl search-attribute remove`.
+Removing Search Attributes is currently not supported on Temporal Cloud.

 For example, if using Elasticsearch for Advanced Visibility, to remove a custom Search Attribute called `CustomSA` of type Keyword use the following command: